 Similarly for animal husbandry and trading (including through e-commerce) in food products manufactured or produced in India, the cap in FDI has been raised to 100 percent, tweeted ANI.

-In a statement, the government noted that the amendments are all set to liberalise and simplify the FDI policy in the country.
+The amendments are set to liberalise and simplify the FDI policy in the country.
 It is expected to facilitate the ease of doing business in the country, leading to higher FDI inflows and contributing to the growth of investment, income and employment.